ao222/branching-out/Reports/Report-1-DRAFT.md

 ## Methods

-I begin by exploring models using .  is a Python library which automates much of the machine learning workflow.
+I begin by exploring models using PyCaret.
+PyCaret is a Python library which automates much of the machine learning workflow.
 I use it to build and evaluate many predictive models.
 I chose the overall homeless population per capita as the target variable.
 I will manually examine the best performing models in more depth.
 Below is a leaderboard created by my [PyCaret run](../Notebooks/automl.ipynb).

 ### Leaderboard
 | Model Abv. | Model                           | MAE    | MSE | RMSE   | R2      | RMSLE  | MAPE   | TT (Sec) |